LAILA: A Large Trait-Based Dataset for Arabic Automated Essay Scoring: Dataset Construction

 To ensure consistency, 2 supervisors developed an annotation guidebook\footnote{\url{https://gitlab.com/bigirqu/laila/-/raw/main/rubrics/annotation_guidebook.pdf}} with detailed terminology, exemplars, and annotated practices for each prompt type.
 Annotators were required to review these materials and complete training sessions before formal annotation.
 Moderation sessions followed, where discrepancies were discussed and interpretations of the rubric were harmonized.

-\paragraph{Annotation Process} The scoring process was conducted using the Assessment Gourmet Platform, which supports large-scale, anonymized essay scoring.\footnote{\url{https://g-assess.com}} The platform ensured that raters were blinded to student identity [D6], while only supervisors had access to annotator metadata for monitoring purposes.
+\paragraph{Annotation Process} The scoring process was conducted using the Assessment Gourmet Platform, which supports large-scale, anonymized essay scoring.\footnote{\url{https://g-assess.com}} The platform ensured that annotators were blinded to student identity [D6], while only supervisors had access to annotator metadata for monitoring purposes.

-The essays were randomly distributed among the annotators to minimize systematic bias, and the scoring sessions were capped to prevent raters' fatigue.
+The essays were randomly distributed among the annotators to minimize systematic bias, and the scoring sessions were capped to prevent annotators' fatigue.
 Each essay was independently scored by two annotators across all traits.
-If the difference in HOL scores between the two raters was less than 6 points, the mean of the two scores was computed and then rounded down to the nearest integer; this rounded value was adopted as the final score for each trait.
-However, essays with large discrepancies between raters ($\geq 6$ points difference in the HOL score) were flagged and escalated to a supervisor, who provided the final adjudicated score and offered feedback to the annotators to improve alignment and consistency in subsequent batches of essays.
-This multi-layered workflow, calibration, double-scoring, adjudication, and feedback ensured reliable, valid, and replicable annotations.
+If the difference in HOL scores between the two annotators was less than 6 points,\footnote{The 6-point threshold was defined by QUTC experts, corresponding to an average of 1-point discrepancy across the 6 core traits, excluding REL, composing the holistic score.} the mean of the two scores was computed and then rounded down to the nearest integer; this rounded value was adopted as the final score for each trait.
+However, essays with large discrepancies between annotators ($\geq 6$ points difference in the HOL score) were flagged and escalated to a supervisor (a third annotator in this case), who provided the final adjudicated score and offered feedback to the annotators to improve alignment and consistency in subsequent batches of essays.
+This multi-layered workflow, calibration, double-scoring, adjudication, and feedback ensured reliable and replicable annotations.